xmtp/xmtp-js/README.md

 ### Cache conversations

 When running in a browser, conversations are cached in `LocalStorage` by default.
-Running `client.conversations.list()` will update that cache and persist the results to the browsers `LocalStorage`.
+Running `client.conversations.list()` will update that cache and persist the results to the browser's `LocalStorage`.
 The data stored in `LocalStorage` is encrypted and signed using the Keystore's identity key so that attackers cannot read the sensitive contents or tamper with them.

 To disable this behavior, set the `persistConversations` client option to `false`.